 The brittle behavior of concrete is driven by the growth of microcracks that propagate from stress concentrations that occur between the aggregate and mortar.
 Figure 2 illustrates conceptually the state of stress around an idealized round aggregate particle as a compressive load is applied.
 As the compression tries to “flow” around the particle and the force vector becomes inclined, tensile forces develop in the horizontal direction.
 These forces are higher at the interface due to stress concentrations.
 The combination of large tensile forces and a weak ITZ lead to preferential cracking in this area.

 As the compressive stress increases in a cylinder test, these cracks begin to grow and propagate as the result of the transverse tensile stresses, existing initial microcracks and the presence of the weak ITZ.
-The crack growth will become unstable as the concrete reaches its maximum strength, and the concrete will loose its ability to maintain strength very rapidly as cracks propagate at great speed.
+The crack growth will become unstable as the concrete reaches its maximum strength, and the concrete will lose its ability to maintain strength very rapidly as cracks propagate at great speed.
 This results in overall brittle behavior for concrete, as well as for many similar ceramic materials with weak interface zones.

 Figure 2 – Idealization of the state of stress around a round aggregate particle (adapted from Mindess, S., Young, F.J., and Darwin, D., Concrete, 2nd Ed., prentice Hall, 2003)